 “That’s a critical component for some of our clients,” says Higgins.
 “For a parametric trigger, you want to make sure you have as accurate as possible a view of the wind speed experienced at underwritten locations when a hurricane strikes.”

 Real-time data is only one part of the picture.
-The HWind Enhanced Archive is a catalog of data – including high-resolution images, snapshots and footprints from historical hurricanes extending back almost 30 years that can be used to validate historical claims and loss experience.
+The HWind Enhanced Archive is a catalog of data – including high-resolution images, snapshots, and footprints from historical hurricanes extending back almost 30 years that can be used to validate historical claims and loss experience.

-“When we're creating forecasts in real time, we only have the information of what has come before [in that particular storm],” says Higgins.
-“With the archive, we can take advantage of the data that comes in after we produce the snapshots and use all of that to produce an enhanced archive to improve what we do in real time.”
+“When we're creating forecasts in real-time, we only have the information of what has come before [in that particular storm],” says Higgins.
+“With the archive, we can take advantage of the data that comes in after we produce the snapshots and use all of that to produce an enhanced archive to improve what we do in real-time.”

 Taking the Stress out of Event Response

-HWind has plugged the gap in the market for a tool that can provide earlier, more frequent and more detailed insights into the potential impact of a hurricane before, during and following landfall.
+HWind has plugged the gap in the market for a tool that can provide earlier, more frequent, and more detailed insights into the potential impact of a hurricane before, during, and following landfall.

-“The key reason for having HWind available with ExposureIQ is to have it all in one place,” explains Lucas.
+“The key reason for having HWind available with ExposureIQ is to have it all in one place,” explains Higgins.
 “There are many different sources of information out there, and during a live event the last thing you want to do is be scrambling across websites trying to see who's released what and then pull it across to your environment, so you can overlay it on your live portfolio of risks.
-As soon as we release the accumulation footprints, they are uploaded directly into the application, making it faster and more convenient for users to generate an understanding of potential loss for their specific portfolios,” says Lucas.
+As soon as we release the accumulation footprints, they are uploaded directly into the application, making it faster and more convenient for users to generate an understanding of potential loss for their specific portfolios."

 During an event, for example, with the seven hurricane scenarios that form part of the HWind data flow, the detailed wind fields and tracks (see Figure below) and the storm surge footprints for each scenario can be viewed on the ExposureIQ application for clients to run accumulations against.
 The application has a robust integrated mapping service that allows users to view their losses and hot spots on a map, and it also includes the functionality to switch to see the same data distributed in loss tables if that is preferred.

-“Now that we have both those on view in the cloud, you can overlay the footprint files on top of your exposures, and quickly see it before you even run [the accumulations],” says Lucas.
+“Now that we have both those on view in the cloud, you can overlay the footprint files on top of your exposures, and quickly see it before you even run [the accumulations],” says Higgins.

 This close interaction between HWind and the ExposureIQ application indicates another advantage of the RMS product suite – the use of consistent event response data across the platform so exposure mapping and modeling are all in one place.

-“The idea is that by having it on the cloud, it is much more performant; you can analyze online portfolios a lot more quickly, and you can get those reports to your board a lot faster than previously,” says Lucas.
+“The idea is that by having it on the cloud, it is much more performant; you can analyze online portfolios a lot more quickly, and you can get those reports to your board a lot faster than previously,” says Higgins.

 In contrast to other solutions in the market, which typically use third-party hazard tools and modeling platforms, the RMS suite has a consistent model methodology flowing through the entire product chain.

-“That's really where the sweet spot of ExposureIQ is – this is all one connected ecosystem,” says Lucas.
+“That's really where the sweet spot of ExposureIQ is – this is all one connected ecosystem,” commented Higgins.
 “I get my data into ExposureIQ and it is in the same format as Risk Modeler, so I don't need to convert anything.
 Both products use a consistent financial model too – so you are confident the underlying policy and reinsurance terms are being applied in the same way.”

 At this point, clients are then in a good position to start building their claims deployment strategy, preparing claims adjusters to visit impacted sites and briefing reserving and other teams on when to start processing payments.